Quansight/Quansight-website/apps/labs/posts/scipy-ndimage-interpolation.md

 ---
-title: 'Making SciPy's Image Interpolation Consistent and Well Documented'
+title: 'Making SciPy''s Image Interpolation Consistent and Well Documented'
 published: January 22, 2021
 author: gregory-lee
-description: 'In this blog post we will focus specifically on recent improvements that have been made to SciPy's interpolation functions.
+description: 'In this blog post we will focus specifically on recent improvements that have been made to SciPy''s interpolation functions.
 A recent NumFOCUS small development grant awarded to the SciPy developers allowed a dedicated effort to fix existing bugs in boundary handling and improve the documentation of the behavior of these modes.'
 category: [PyData Ecosystem]
 featuredImage:
-  src: ../public/posts/scipy-ndimage-interpolation/feature.png
+  src: /posts/scipy-ndimage-interpolation/feature.png
   alt: 'An example interpolation, using scipy.ndimage.zoom.
 The example shows five different synthetic brain MRIs.
 Each MRI has a different interpolation method.'
 hero:
-  imageSrc: ../public/posts/scipy-ndimage-interpolation/blog_hero_org.svg
+  imageSrc: /posts/scipy-ndimage-interpolation/blog_hero_org.svg
   imageAlt: 'An illustration of a light brown hand holding up a microphone, with some graphical elements highlighting the top of the microphone.'
 ---